-Dental Implants in Lisle, IL
+Single Tooth Dental Implant in Lisle, IL

 Losing a single tooth does more than change your smile.
 It can set off bone loss, let neighboring teeth drift, and make chewing harder.
 At Brammeier Family Dental, Drs.
 Brammeier and Ericson restore dental implants so your replacement tooth looks, feels, and functions just like your natural teeth.
 A trusted implant surgeon handles the surgical placement while we plan your treatment and craft the custom crown that completes your new tooth, leaving you with a permanent, confident smile that preserves your jawbone and protects the health of surrounding teeth.